FAQs

 Potpourri Candles Incense Light bulb rings

-Steam (3 to 6 drops in 2 cups water in pan.)
-Room Sprays Body Sprays Perfumes
+Steam (3–6 drops in 2 cups water) Room Sprays Body Sprays Perfumes

 Soaps Lotions Shampoo Hair Treatments